saber-talai/stock_etl/README.md

 - UPSERTs are used to handle potential duplicates
 - Checkpointing allows for resuming interrupted operations

+## Memory Management

+- Uses memory-efficient data structures
+- Processes one file at a time in parallel workers
+- Frees memory after processing each chunk
+- Uses chunking to avoid loading entire files at once

 ## Error Handling

 - Input validation ensures data quality